 As I woke this morning, the phrase “Enormous Potential” came to my mind like a presentation of an upcoming movie.
 It was emotionally provocative.
-“Enormous Potential” continued to echo back and forth between the walls of my sleepy mind as the saying excitedly resonated throughout my waking body.
+“Enormous Potential” continued to echo back and forth between the walls of my sleepy mind before the saying slowly seeped into, then excitedly resonated throughout my waking body.

 I wrote it down as soon as I could.
 Hours later, after spending most of the day with my eight-year-old nephew and two nieces of four and six, it occurred to me that one of the best ways to tap into our potential is to extend ourselves for others.

 Perhaps this is easier for some of us to do with our kids, and for others, it’s easier to do at work.
 But, what if the purpose of life was for each of us to exert our effort towards extending ourselves where it is most challenging?
 What if personal growth, professional development, and real happiness were all waiting for us, right here?
 This could be enormous potential, right?

 After allowing my mind to linger on and around “enormous potential,” I first thought about this from a cultural perspective.
 Our culture’s greatest potential – as is commonly considered – might lie within our children.
 But I know that some of us can’t and won’t wait for someone else.
 We need to tap into our own greatest potential.
 How?